banner

 they painted watchful faces on river rocks,

-ancestor spirits and riderless guides to protect.
+spirits and guides to protect

-their children danced, beat drums, paddled
+they danced, beat drums, wheeled

-and the great waters that made up the world.
+that made up the world.

-not for they who rode the sacred groves,
+who rode the sacred groves,

 wandered the green Oregon valleys,